bcgov/hcap/README.md

 ### `npm run stats`

-Shows the submissions stats of a given day.
+Shows the submissions stats of a given period of days.

 ## Table of Contents